medvedevgroup/mutation-rate-intervals/README.md

 ### Usage Overview

-The package has three parts:
+The package has four parts:
+* A module to compute the theoretical confidence intervals for the sketching mutation model described as theorem 6 in the manuscript: hypergeometric_slicer.py.
-* A module to compute the theoretical confidence intervals described in the
+* A module to compute the theoretical confidence intervals for r1 from an observation of Nmut described as theorem 5 in the manuscript: kmer_mutation_formulas_v1.py.
-manuscript: hypergeometric_slicer.py.
 * Two programs to generate simulations: simulate_unit_errors.py and simulate_nucleotide_errors.py.
 * A program to evaluate how well the simulations conform to the theoretical confidence intervals: evaluate_hypergeometric_slicer.py.

-Here we describe only the confidence interval module.
+Above we describe only the confidence interval module.
 The simulation and evaluation programs are described in the reproducibility folder.

-(more to come)